UB-Mannheim/PalMA/INSTALL.md

 How to add existing and new translations
 ----------------------------------------

 PalMA initially supported English and German user interfaces for the web frontend.
 Students from the University of Mannheim provided additional translations.
-More translations can be added on demand.

-All translated texts are under subdirectory `locale`.
+All translated texts are in the subdirectory `locale`.

 Newly added languages also need modifications in `Makefile` and in `i12n.php`.